teamforage/forage-ios-sdk/README.md

 > **FNS requirements for balance inquiries**
 >
 > FNS prohibits balance inquiries on sites and apps that offer guest checkout.
-Do not use this endpoint if your customers can opt for guest checkout.
+Skip this section if your customers can opt for guest checkout.
 >
 > If guest checkout is not an option, then it's up to you whether or not to add a balance inquiry feature.
 No FNS regulations apply.